 "(S)titches act by forming visible and often ceremonious attachments between materials in order to aggrandize, embellish, assert and layer authority, or swathe an object in textiles as if it were a relic."

 The female figure is my usual vehicle for expression.
 The female hand wields the needle, knife, and paintbrush; and that hand and mind shape the landscape my figures inhabit.
 The figures themselves are inwardly-focused though their gaze may be disconcertingly direct.
 Often they chafe at the constraints of mode but who does not also wish for the rustle of silk in their life?
 The figures stand proud of the backgrounds to achieve a flat/3D effect- turning the frame into a doorway, each piece a portal through which to glimpse private dramas.
-My work has been favorably compared to that of Joseph Cornell but in fact has been more influenced by the animation work of Jan Svankmajer, the luscious patterns, textures and graphic forms of Eyvind Earle, the eerie dioramas of the Cray Brothers and the anonymous work of my sister Seamstresses of times long past or never existed.
+My work has been favorably compared to that of Joseph Cornell but in fact has been more influenced by the animation work of Jan Svankmajer; the luscious patterns, textures and graphic forms of Eyvind Earle; the glorious work of Clive Hicks-Jenkins; and the anonymous work of my sister Seamstresses of times long past.

 I have an abiding interest in semiotics, the symbolism inherent in everyday objects; and an abiding and futile anxiety about entropy.